chiranjeev13/gasorin/README.md

 # Gasorin

-A modern, cyber-inspired WalletConnect implementation for Circle Smart Accounts that supports USDC gas payments via Circle Paymaster.
-Features automatic Base Sepolia network switching and a sleek, monospaced UI design.
+A WalletConnect implementation for Circle Smart Accounts that supports USDC gas payments via Circle Paymaster.
+Designed with a sleek UI and intuitive interface for smooth interaction across any DeFi protocol.

 ## ✨ Features